nnirror/facet/README.md

 ## Overview

-Facet is a flexible live coding system for controlling and applying algorithmic transformations to a Max patcher from a web browser.
+Facet is a flexible live coding system for controlling and applying synchronized algorithmic transformations to a Max patcher from a web browser.
 Any patcher can connect to Facet as long as you're running Max 8, and it can connect to Max for Live devices, too!

 The language is similar to other live coding environments like [TidalCycles](https://tidalcycles.org/Welcome) and [Hydra](https://hydra.ojack.xyz/) where simple commands are chained together to create complex patterns.
 The patterns can be scaled, offset, modulated, shuffled, duplicated, and more into any range or scale.